-C8F Our applicants are best served by being provided with a variety of ways to meet our standardized test requirement.
+C8F Hamilton's applicants are best served by being provided with a variety of ways to meet our standardized test requirement.
 They include:

-- The SAT (Essay optional for redesigned SAT); OR - · The ACT (Writing Section optional); OR - Three individual exams of your choice, selected from SAT sections (including Essay test from redesigned SAT), SAT subject tests, ACT writing, AP scores or IB final exams.
+- The SAT (Essay optional for redesigned SAT); OR - The ACT (Writing Section optional): OR - Three individual exams of your choice, selected from SAT sections (including Essay test from redesigned SAT), SAT subject tests, ACT writing, AP scores or IB final exams\.
 One must be a verbal or writing/essay test, one must be a quantitative test, and the third is your choice.
 The following tests satisfy Hamilton's quantitative and verbal/writing requirements:

-Acceptable Quantitative Tests: SAT Math; SAT Subject Tests in Math, Chemistry, or Physics; AP Computer Science, Chemistry, Economics, Math, or Physics; IB final exam results for Chemistry, Computing Studies, Economics, Math, Physics, or Physical and Chemical Systems
+Acceptable Quantitative Tests: SAT Math; SAT Subject Tests in Math, Chemistry, or Physics; AP Computer Science A, Chemistry, Economics, Math, Physics, or Statistics; IB final exam results for Chemistry, Computing Studies, Economics, Math, Physics, or Physical and Chemical Systems\

-Acceptable Verbal/Writing Tests: SAT Critical Reading; SAT Writing; SAT Essay from redesigned SAT; ACT Writing; AP English Language and Composition; IB final exam results for Language (A1, A2, or B English); TOEFL or IELTS (for International students ONLY)
+Acceptable Verbal/Writing Tests: Old SAT Critical Reading; Old SAT Writing; SAT Evidence-Based Reading and Writing; ACT Writing; SAT Subject Test in Literature; AP English Language and Composition or English Literature and Composition; official IB final exam results for Language (A or B English); TOEFL or IELTS (for International students ONLY)